PetroTiwa/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-script that prints the absolute path name of the current working directory
+Dispayss the contents list on your current directory in a long format